sockjs/websocket-multiplex/README.md

  * `msg` - a message with _payload_ is being sent on a _topic_.
  * `uns` - a will to unsubscribe from a _topic_.

-The _topic identifies a channel registered on the server side.
+The _topic_ identifies a channel registered on the server side.

-The _id_ is unique id generated on the client side when it request to subscribe to a topic.
-The _id_ identifies a connection instance.
+The _id_ a unique connection identifier generated on the client side.
+Each request to subscribe to a topic from a given client has a unique id.
-This makes it possible for a single client to open multiple connections to a single server-side service.
+This makes it possible for a single client to open multiple independent channel connection to a single server-side service.

 Invalid messages like wrong unsubscriptions or publishes to a _topic_ to which a client was not subscribed to are simply ignored.